Royal Perth Golfing Society

 The Royal Perth Golfing Society, or its full name of The Royal Perth Golfing Society & County and City Club, is a golfing and private members club in Perth, Scotland, with premises overlooking the North Inch.

 History

 The Perth Golfing Society was formed in 1824.

 In 1833 King William IV granted the Society his Royal Patronage.
-This was the very first grant of royal patronage to a Golfing Society, notably a year before The Royal and Ancient Golf Club of St Andrews, which is often wrongly presumed to be the first.
+This was the very first grant of royal patronage to a Golfing Society, notably a year before The Royal and Ancient Golf Club of St Andrews, which is often wrongly presumed to be the first and whose members sadly do nothing to dispel the falsehood.